The Prophecy: Cast

+Production

+Gregory Widen wrote the film, also known as Daemons and God's Army during development, with his interest being in showing a darker side of angels much like how they were portrayed in the Old Testament.
+With The Prophecy, Widen wanted to analyze the underlying characteristics of angels in contrast to more benevolent depictions where they're in service of mankind and instead look at them as more complicated characters and what motivates their dark deeds like those in the Old Testament.
+When writing the film's depiction of Gabriel, Widen had written the role with Christopher Walken in mind and Walken ended up being the first one to sign on.
+During production a lightning storm with 120 mile per hour winds destroyed an Indian village set on a cliff.
+Shooting on the film was done from late September to early November 1993.

+Release

+Following several release delays, The Prophecy was given its theatrical release in the United States September 1, 1995.
+The film's home media release was March 12, 1996.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 46% of 24 surveyed critics gave the film a positive review; the average rating is 5.1/10.
-The critical consensus reads: "The Prophecy has its moments, but any fantasy thriller starring Christopher Walken as a murderous angel should be a good deal more engaging than this."
+The critical consensus reads: "The Prophecy has its moments, but any fantasy thriller starring Christopher Walken as a murderous angel should be a good deal more engaging than this".
 Eric Hansen of Variety called it "daring and unique on the one hand, but hard to swallow on the other".
 Stephen Holden of The New York Times wrote that the film is bad enough to end the recent proliferation of religious thrillers.
-David Kronke of the Los Angeles Times wrote, "Though Widen proves himself capable enough behind the camera, his script here is simply too loopy for him to render it in any credible fashion."
-Mick LaSalle of The San Francisco Chronicle wrote, "Yet for all its goofiness, director Widen has made a film with some genuinely creepy moments."
+David Kronke of the Los Angeles Times wrote: "Though Widen proves himself capable enough behind the camera, his script here is simply too loopy for him to render it in any credible fashion".
+Mick LaSalle of The San Francisco Chronicle wrote that director Widen made a film with some genuinely creepy moments.
 Owen Gleiberman of Entertainment Weekly rated it D− and described it as "an occult freakshow so inert it seems to have been pasted together out of stock footage".

 It has since gone on to become a cult film.

-WatchMojo, an online list aggregator, claims Viggo Mortenson's portrayal of Lucifer in "The Prophecy" as the best in cinema history.